-The District did not have any funds with deficit fund balances.
+The District did not have a deficit fund balance.

 OVERVIEW OF THE FINANCIAL STATEMENTS

 This discussion and analysis is intended to serve as an introduction to the District's financial statements.
 The District's annual report consists of three parts: (1) management's discussion and analysis (this section) (2) financial statements; and (3) various governmental compliance reports and schedules by certified public accountants and management.